 According to Greek Mythology, Minthe was a beautiful nymph who was loved by Hades, god of the underworld.
 Unfortunately, Hades’ wife, Persephone, found out about the affair.
 In a fit of anger, Persephone exacted revenge by turning Minthe into a plain-looking plant.
 Hades then compassionately gave the plant a sweet fragrance, so that at least people would be able to appreciate her sweet nature.

 Mint has a host of practical benefits for the body and mind.
-In fact, the popular potent breath-freshener, Altoids, were actually invented as a way to calm the stomach.
+In fact, the popular potent breath freshener, Altoids, was actually invented as a way to calm the stomach.
 Altoids contain a high dose of peppermint extract, the main ingredients of which are menthol and methyl salicylate - known to soothe a temperamental stomach.
 Mint’s uplifting taste and invigorating aroma help clear the mind and calm the spirit.
 Naturally caffeine-free, mint will also act as a muscle relaxant and will help your body unwind for a good night’s sleep.

 For Firepot teas, we source our mint from here in the United States.
 Our mints are organically grown in the Pacific Northwest which produces, in our opinion, the best mint in the world!
-The cool climate and ample cloud cover there helps to retain the sweet, potent essence of the plants.
+The cool climate and ample cloud cover there help to retain the sweet, potent essence of the plants.

-In our Indian Rose Garden,we use spearmint.
+In our Indian Rose Garden, we use spearmint.
 Spearmint is a bit softer and sweeter than other mints.
 It pairs nicely with the roses and chamomile.
-A natural antioxidant, spearmint contains vitamin A, beta-carotene and vitamin C, as well as folates and B vitamins, including riboflavin, thiamin and vitamin B6.
+A natural antioxidant, spearmint contains vitamin A, beta-carotene, and vitamin C, as well as folates and B vitamins, including riboflavin, thiamin, and vitamin B6.

 For our Moroccan Jasmine Mint tea, we use peppermint.
 It balanced the sweetness of the jasmine and aromatic green tea.
-Peppermint is a good source of minerals like iron, copper, magnesium, calcium and potassium, and is rich in vitamin C. Peppermint has higher levels of menthol, which give it a stronger taste and aroma.
+Peppermint is a good source of minerals like iron, copper, magnesium, calcium, and potassium, and is rich in vitamin C. Peppermint has higher levels of menthol, which give it a stronger taste and aroma.